-This article is from the AKC Canine Health Foundation citing a study by a team of researchers at the University of California.
+This article is from the AKC Canine Health Foundation citing a study by a team of researchers at the University of California at Davis.
 They found a direct connection to ACL and CCL rupture (these are joints) and hip dysplasia to spay/neuter before one year old.
 They also found an increased risk of cancers: hemangiosarcoma, lymphoma, mast cell tumors.
 This is a synopsis of the study from the UC Davis web site.
 This study is also quoted in the Journal of the American Veterinary Medical Association.

-OUR HISTORY OF THIS: We have produced nearly 500 puppies since we began in 2007.
-We have seen three puppies diagnosed with hip dysplasia inside of our 26-month guarantee.
+OUR HISTORY OF THIS: We have produced nearly 800 puppies since we began in 2007.
+We have seen three puppies diagnosed with hip dysplasia inside of our 3-year guarantee.
 All three were neutered at 6 months of age.
-We have had three pups require ACL (knee joint) surgery before three years old.
-All three were de-sexed at about 6 months of age.
-We had one pup develop a degenerative disease of the bone growth plates.
+We have had seven pups require ACL (knee joint) surgery between three and six years old.
+All six were de-sexed at about 6 months of age.
+We had one pup develop a degenerative bone disease.
 He was only 13 months old and is not expected to live past age 3.
 He was neutered at 6 months of age.
 We recently had a 6-year-old Lab develop osteosarcoma which necessitated amputation of the leg, and a CCL failure in the same dog at about the same time.
 He was neutered at 6 months old.